Quantum scalar field theory on equal-angular-momenta Myers-Perry-AdS black holes: Quantum scalar field observables

+again using $|\phi _{\omega p \ell m}|^{2}=|\phi _{-\omega , -p, \ell , -m}|^{2}$.
+Both the expectation values (\ref{eq:VPB}, \ref{eq:VPH}) can be written as integrals over ${\widetilde {\omega }}>0$ only; however we have found it convenient in our computations to use the forms involving integrals over all ${\widetilde {\omega }}$.
 In this paper we do not address the technically challenging question of renormalizing the above expectation values.
 Instead, we consider the difference between the two expectation values (\ref{eq:VPB}, \ref{eq:VPH}):

-This difference in expectation values does not require renormalization since the singular terms in the Green's function for the scalar field are independent of the quantum state \cite{Decanini:2005eg}.
+Assuming that both the states $|{\rm {H}}\rangle $ and $|{\rm {B}}\rangle$ are Hadamard states in the region exterior to the event horizon, we expect that this difference in expectation values does not require renormalization, since the singular terms in the Green's function for the scalar field are the same for all Hadamard quantum states \cite{Decanini:2005eg}.
 In the rest of this subsection, we first describe the numerical method employed to compute (\ref{eq:VPH-B}), before discussing our numerical results.